Charter Act of 1853

-The Act provided that the salary of the members of Board of Control, its Secretary and other officers would be fixed by the British Government but the payments would be made out of the Company’s funds.
+Salary of the members of the Board of Control was fixed by the British Government but payments were to be made out of the Company’s funds.

-The number of the Directors of the Court of Directors was reduced from 24 to 18 of whom 6 were to be nominated by the Crown.
+The number of the Court of Directors ‘ directors was reduced from 24 to 18, of which six were to be appointed by the King.

-The Court of Directors was divested of its right to patronage and Company’s services were thrown open to competition and no discrimination of any kind was to be made.
+The services of the company were thrown open to competition, and no discrimination of any kind was to be made.

-The Court of Directors was, however, permitted to constitute new Presidencies or to alter the boundaries of the existing Presidencies in order to incorporate the newly acquired territories of the Company.
+The Court of Directors was empowered to create new Presidencies or to adjust the boundaries of existing Presidencies.

-The Act empowered the British Crown to appoint Law Commission in England to examine the drafts and reports of the Indian Law Commission which had ceased to exist by then.
+The Act authorized the British Crown to nominate Law Commission in England to review the Indian Law Commission’s drafts and reports that had ceased to exist at that time.

-Law member was now made a full member of the Governor-General’s Executive Council.
+The law member has now become a full member of the Executive Council of the Governor-General.

-The Governor-General was empowered to appoint two civil servants to the Council.
+The Governor-General was permitted to elect two executives to the Council.

-The Executive Council was, however, given right to veto a bill passed by the Council in its legislative capacity.
+The Executive Council was given the power to veto a bill enacted by the Council in its capacity to legislate.